Wall Street tumbles as tariff whiplash and falling AI stocks drag Nasdaq 10% below its record

 All the moves keep hope alive that Trump may be using tariffs as just a tool for negotiations rather than as a permanent policy and that he may ultimately avoid a worst-case trade war that grinds down economies and sends inflation higher.

 But Trump is still pressing ahead with other tariffs scheduled to take effect April 2.
 And the growing pile of dizzying back-and-forth moves on tariffs is only amping up the uncertainty.
-It was just on Monday that Trump said there was "no room" left for negotiations that could lower the tariffs on Mexico and Canada, which took effect Tuesday.
+It was just on Monday that Trump said there was "no room" left for negotiations to avert the tariffs on Mexico and Canada that took effect Tuesday.

 “These exemptions don’t do much to resolve the general air of uncertainty,” said Yung-Yu Ma, chief investment officer at BMO Wealth Management.
 “Businesses will still be cautious in the current environment until a lot more of the tariff picture is clear.”